Kingdom of Sicily: Bourbon rule (1735–1816)

-Unification with the Kingdom of Italy

-On 4 April 1860, the latest revolt against the Bourbon regime broke out.
-Giuseppe Garibaldi, funded and directed by the Piedmontese prime minister Cavour, assisted the revolt with his forces, launching the so-called Expedition of the Thousand.
-He arrived at Marsala on 11 May 1860 with ca. 1,000 Redshirts.
-Garibaldi announced that he was assuming dictatorship over Sicily in the name of King Victor Emmanuel II of Sardinia.
-On 15 May, the Redshirts fought the Battle of Calatafimi and within weeks Palermo was freed from the troops of general Lanza, who even being superior in number, inexplicably retreated.
-Francis II of the Two Sicilies tried to regain control of the Kingdom.
-On 25 June 1860, he restored the constitution of the Kingdom, adopted the Italian tricolour as the national flag, and promised special institutions for the Kingdom.

-On 21 October 1860, a plebiscite regarding the unification with Italy was conducted.
-The outcome of the referendum was 432,053 (99%) in favour and only 667 in opposition to the unification.
-With three separate armies still fighting within the Kingdom, this outcome was far from an accurate depiction of public opinion.
-Substantial inconsistencies as well as the absence of secret ballot further complicate the interpretation of the referendum, which Denis Mack Smith describes as being "obviously rigged".
-Most Sicilians viewed the unification as acceptance of the House of Savoy, to which belonged Victor Emmanuel II, the first King of Italy.

 Society

 During the Norman Kingdom of Sicily, the local communities maintained their privileges.
 The rulers of the Hohenstaufen kingdom replaced the local nobility with lords from northern Italy, leading to clashes and rebellions against the new nobility in many cities and rural communities.
 These revolts resulted in the destruction of many agrarian areas and the rise of middle class nationalism, which eventually led to urban dwellers becoming allies of the Aragonese.
-This situation was continued during the short rule of the Angevin until their overthrowing during the Sicilian Vespers.
-The Angevin began feudalising the country, increasing the power of the nobility by granting them jurisdiction over high justice.
+This situation was continued during the short rule of the Angevins until their overthrowing during the Sicilian Vespers.
+The Angevins began feudalising the country, increasing the power of the nobility by granting them jurisdiction over high justice.

 At the same period, the feudalisation of the Kingdom of Sicily was intensified, through the enforcement of feudal bonds and relations among its subjects.
 The 1669 Etna eruption destroyed Catania.
 In 1693, 5% of the Kingdom's population was killed because of earthquakes.
 During that period, there were also plague outbreaks.
-The 17th and 18th century were an era of decline of the Kingdom.
+The 17th and 18th century were an era of decline of the kingdom.
 Corruption was prevalent among the upper and middle classes of the society.
 Widespread corruption and mistreatment of the lower classes by the feudal lords led to the creation of groups of brigands, attacking the nobility and destroying their fiefs.
 These groups, which were self-named "mafia", were the foundation of the modern Sicilian Mafia.
 The escalation of revolts against the monarchy eventually led to the unification with Italy.

+The kingdom had a parliament from 1097, which continued to sit throughout the realm's history until the Sicilian Constitution of 1812.